andre-carvalho/geoserver-rest-client/README.md

   php composer.phar install
   ```

-  note: We will need a little change on one line of the Curl.php code from php-curl-class after install because the put method don't work for me.
+  ~~note: We will need a little change on one line of the Curl.php code from php-curl-class after install because the put method don't work for me.
 I will change it using the correct way on a second moment.
-On file Curl.php in line 307, where we see *http_build_query($data)* i changed to $this->postFields($data)
+On file Curl.php in line 307, where we see *http_build_query($data)* i changed to $this->postFields($data)~~

+  I made it of the correct form.
+Extended Curl class.